-with $\tilde{h}$ \eqref{Eq:hs approx} shown at the bottom of this page.
+Here, $\tilde{h}$ \eqref{Eq:hs approx} shown at the bottom of this page.
 Obviously, the generalized ZZB in \eqref{ZZB final} lower bounds the error correlation matrix, one special case of which is the MSE we sought.
-Specifically, considering that the MSE defined in \eqref{Eq:MSE} is only related to the diagonal elements in error correlation matrix $\bm{R}_{\bm{\epsilon}}$ (also, the diagonal elements in $\bm{J}^{-1}$ \cite{Kay1993FundamentalsVolI}), the MSE of DOAs estimation can be lower bounded by the generalized ZZB as It can be observed from \eqref{ZZB MSE final} that only the first term is a function of the \textit{a priori} distribution of $\bm{\theta}$ via $\bm{R}_{\bm{\theta}}$, while the second term indicates that the ZZB converges to the CRB in the asymptotic region.
+Specifically, considering that the MSE defined in \eqref{Eq:MSE} is only related to the diagonal elements of the error correlation matrix $\bm{R}_{\bm{\epsilon}}$ (also, the diagonal elements in $\bm{J}^{-1}$ \cite{Kay1993FundamentalsVolI}), the MSE of DOAs estimation can be lower bounded by the generalized ZZB as Obviously, only the first term of the generalized ZZB is a function of the \textit{a priori} distribution of $\bm{\theta}$ via $\bm{R}_{\bm{\theta}}$, while the second term is a function of the Fisher information matrix $\bm{J}$.